gavinJLing/microservice_python/connexion/InterfaceFirst.md

-# microservice_python
+# Interface First - Microservice
-A Python based microservice.
-To allow me to explore the Python language for micro service experiments.
+A Python based microservice, where OpenAPI (Swagger) is used to describe a micro service.
+The microservice application leverages a coding framework (connexion) to provide the REST api heavy lifting, leaving the business logic implementation to you.